donkennie/SimpleWeather/README.md

 ###  Overview
 > - An API that gets all your essential weather data for a specific location with an authenticated user

+> - The current weather endpoint can be accessed by an authenticated user with a verified bearer token.

 > ### Features implemented: